 GeneCards Summary for ENSA Gene

 ENSA (Endosulfine Alpha) is a Protein Coding gene.
-Diseases associated with ENSA include Pasteurellosis.
-Among its related pathways are Cell Cycle, Mitotic and Mitotic Prophase.
-GO annotations related to this gene include receptor binding and protein phosphatase type 2A regulator activity.
+Diseases associated with ENSA include Type 1 Diabetes Mellitus 11.
+Among its related pathways are DNA Damage and Cell Cycle, Mitotic.
+Gene Ontology (GO) annotations related to this gene include signaling receptor binding.
 An important paralog of this gene is ARPP19.

 Protein phosphatase inhibitor that specifically inhibits protein phosphatase 2A (PP2A) during mitosis.
 When phosphorylated at Ser-67 during mitosis, specifically interacts with PPP2R2D (PR55-delta) and inhibits its activity, leading to inactivation of PP2A, an essential condition to keep cyclin-B1-CDK1 activity high during M phase (By similarity).
 Also acts as a stimulator of insulin secretion by interacting with sulfonylurea receptor (ABCC8), thereby preventing sulfonylurea from binding to its receptor and reducing K(ATP) channel currents.